-Diverse career opportunities are available in the leisure, small commercial and superyacht industry.
-Over 4600 companies with a combined worth of over £3 billion have a variety of career opportunities that could suit you.
-From boat building to marina manager to marine surveyor, yacht broker to watersports instructor to skipper and everything in between.
-The industry is also at the forefront of innovation, pioneering new technology, world-renowned craftsmanship and a world leader in design.
+There are many diverse career opportunities available in the leisure, small commercial and superyacht industry.
+Over 4,800 companies with a combined worth of more than £3.2 billion have a variety of options that could suit you.
+The industry is at the forefront of innovation, pioneering new technology, world-renowned craftsmanship and a world leader in design.
+With prospects both ashore and afloat, there's something that will appeal to everyone.
+From boat building and marina management to yacht brokerage and project management, or perhaps you fancy a career at sea as a skipper, crew or a watersports instructor.